adpadillar/nearbyy/apps/docs/src/content/docs/guides/getting-started-api.md

 - `query`: The query to search for.
 - `limit?`: The maximum number of results to return. (_between 1 and 100, default is 10_)

 If the request is successful, you will receive a `200` http status code.
-The response body will be a JSON object with the following fields:
+The response body will be a JSON object of type [`FileSearchClientResponse[]`](../../typescript-sdk/file-search-client-response) with the following fields:

 ```json title="Response body"
 [